ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 }
 ```

 Our `getResourceName` function can't be directly called from a Bicep test.
 We'll need to create a Bicep module that calls the function and asserts the result.
-Create a file called [test-get-resource-name.bicep](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/test-get-resource-name.bicep) and add the following code:
+Create a file called [test-get-resource-name.bicep](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/test-get-resource-name.bicep) and add the following Bicep:

 ```bicep
 // Arrange